 So now computers, televisions, cell phones, game systems, quickly forgotten forms of electronics such as mp3 players, and other electronics are becoming obsolete at ever faster rate; yet we realize that they contain valuable and contaminating metals.

-The magnitude of the electronic waste problem is that experts estimate that an average American family has 24 pieces of electronics, but average computer life is about 3 years and televisions even shorter.
+The magnitude of the electronic waste problem is that experts estimate that an average American family has 24 pieces of electronics.
+The average life of a computer is about 3 years and that of a television is even shorter.

-That volume of e-waste, as it's called, will be disposed of because it no longer works, has been replaced by something better, or becomes a problem because the manufacturer no longer supports it.
+That volume of e-waste, as it is called, will be disposed of because it no longer works, has been replaced by something better, or becomes a problem because the manufacturer no longer supports it.

 Some heavy metals used in electronics pose potential environmental risks.
 A computer monitor may well contain a couple of pounds of lead.
 Mercury in small amounts is found in flat panel computer monitors and laptop screens.
 And cadmium is found in batteries of some older laptops.
 That's a serious matter.

 Equally significant, it's wasteful not to recycle when certain components of an item can be salvaged.
 For example, your old cell phone may contain copper, gold, tin, brass, zinc, and other surprising things.
 The plastic case can be recycled.
 So don't just push it to the back of a drawer, thinking you'll reclaim it later.
 Experience suggests that you won't.

 For communities, this is an important topic.
 After all, electronics represent about 2 percent of all solid waste, most of which is headed to a sanitary landfill.
 Estimates are that only 20 to 25 percent of discarded U.S. electronics are recycled.
 And of that amount, as much as three-quarters might be sent outside the U.S., where recyclers may or may not operate on the basis of environmentally sound standards.